 - A post-structuralist graphical user interface (GUI) using WebAssembly scripting for its runtime logic.

 - A Minecraft package manager, which is capable of globally downloading and updating mods, modpacks, plugins, and resource packs.

 - A simple, standards-compliant set of operating system tools.

 The members of the Network are split into two separate categories: a project in this context is an entity whose constituents are individuals; a network is one whose members are projects themselves or a mix of projects and other networks.

 A Tebibyte Media project does not necessarily have to be a free software project; it can be anything involving strong public engagement and iterative development.
-For example, a postmodernist fiction blog could count as a Tebibyte Media project as long as the work is ongoing and the blog is shared at no cost to its readers.
+For example, a postmodernist fiction blog could count as a Tebibyte Media project as long as the work is available to its readers under a free license.

 A network might be a webring, an online social hub for the advancement of an idea or collective agenda, or an organization which has multiple discrete components or internal projects with distinct individuals heading them up.
 A group of sites whose constituents are all blogs that focus on physics could be an example of a Tebibyte Media network.

 Tebibyte Media's Network is designed in a way that is meant to prevent the Project from wielding power over members.
 All data and servers relating to any given member's infrastructure and the administrative privileges that come with it are theirs.